 We provide warranties on our products with terms varying from one to 10 years.
 In addition, we offer extended warranties.
 These warranties require us to repair or replace faulty products and meet certain performance standards, among other customary warranty provisions.
-Although we continually monitor our warranty claims and provide a reserve for estimated warranty costs, an unanticipated claim could have a material adverse impact on our financial results.
-In some cases, we may be able to subrogate a claim back to a subcontractor or supplier if the subcontractor or supplied the defective product or performed the service, but this may not always be possible.
+Although we continually monitor our warranty claims and accrue a liability for estimated warranty costs, unanticipated claims could have a material adverse impact on our financial results.
+During fiscal 2016, we discovered a warranty issue caused by a mechanical device failure within a module for displays primarily in our OOH application built prior to fiscal 2013.
+We increase our accrued warranty obligations by \$9.2 million during fiscal 2016 and \$1.2 million during fiscal 2015 for probable and reasonably estimable costs to remediate this issue.
+See "Note 17.
+Commitments and Contingencies" of the Notes to our Consolidated Financial Statements included in the Form 10-K for more information regarding our warranty accrual.
+In some cases, we may be able to subrogate a claim back to a subcontractor or supplier if the subcontractor or supplier supplied the defective product or performed the service, but this may not always be possible.
 In addition, the need to repair or replace products with design and manufacturing defects could adversely affect our reputation.
+The time required to remediate the claim may take time and could result in lost or deferred revenue, lead to costly warranty expenses, and could have a material adverse impact on our financial condition and operating results.